-You must be flexible in your attitude, have a strong work ethic and be able to work unsupervised.
-You will be dealing with clients on occasion and so you must be approachable, have a tidy appearance and be polite.
+You must be flexible in your approach to all situations, have a strong work ethic and be able to work unsupervised.
+You will be dealing with clients on occasion so you must be welcoming, have a tidy appearance and be polite.
 You will need to be able to work as a part of a team, communicate well with others (both clients and staff) and assist others whenever necessary.

 The shore-based role is split into 3 sections throughout the year.
 The main role of shore-based staff is to support the flotilla lead crews to make the season run as smoothly as possible, for both the clients and the company.
 As a member of the shore-based team, you will be expected to fill in as flotilla lead crew should the need arise.
 It is an ideal position for those wanting to up-skill with the intention of becoming lead crew or working in the super-yacht industry in the future.

-'Build-Up' is the name for the months spent getting the boats ready for the start of the season.
+'Build-Up' is the months spent getting the boats ready for the start of the season.
 The first clients arrive in early May and the boats must be immaculate so 'Build-Up' is a very busy time.

 The shore-based staff perform a variety of roles during this period, all based around supporting the lead crews and getting the boats ready.
 The jobs you will be doing are based on your experience and skills and may range from polishing propellers to working with the boat building team.
 We have extensive workshop facilities at the store in Tzavros where you may be working at times (about ten minutes' drive from the marina).

-There is a wood workshop, fiberglass and lamination section, metal fabrication shop and an engineering workshop.
+There is a wood workshop, fibreglass and lamination section, metal fabrication shop and an engineering workshop.
 We do all repairs and maintenance in-house so there are plenty of opportunities to learn new skills.